hummingbot/hummingbot-site/docs/exchanges/vega.md

 * **Fees**: <https://docs.vega.xyz/testnet/concepts/trading-on-vega/fees-rewards>

 ## 🔑 How to Connect

+!!! tip
+    See the [Vega Connector Guide](/academy-content/using-vega-protocol-with-hummingbot/) for a detailed guide.

 ### Generate your public key in Vega Wallet
 You can download the browser extension wallet (for use in the UI) by visiting https://vega.xyz/wallet/#overview.
 You can also get to the wallet by clicking connect on through the dAPP interface.
 Which will offer a pop up which has an option which will take you to download and install the Vega Wallet extension.